edc/homebrew-fishfish/README.md

+##UPDATE: you don't need this any more since Homebrew now has its own `fishfish` recipe.

-# Homebrew-fish: tap-ready formula for [Fish's fish](http://ridiculousfish.com/shell/), the new fork of fish shell.
+### Homebrew-fish: tap-ready formula for [Fish's fish](http://ridiculousfish.com/shell/), the new fork of fish shell.

 First, make sure you Homebrew version is 0.9 or above (you can check your brew version with `brew --version`).